Mental Medium or Physical Medium

 Mind is nonphysical, so it makes sense for it to interface with the world psychically.
 That is the brain as transmitter-receiver model in which the body’s senses are seen as just another psychic signal.

 In that view, we are all first a discarnate mind.
 Some of us are entangled with a human.
 If this is true, that would mean there is little difference between a discarnate person and a physical person.
-For a time, one has a biological body and other times we do not.
+For a time, we have a biological body and other times we do not.

 In a functional sense, average people, psychics and mental mediums are the same.
 The Weighting and Signing Corollary indicates that development for a mental medium involves learning to manage intentionality.